vsenderov/phywppl/phywppl/README.md

 To run the program from the command line in the environment we provide, you can, for instance, type:

 ```
-npm run wppl examples/crbd.wppl 10
+npm run wppl examples/crbd.wppl 10 ../data/bisse_32.phyjson 1 5000
 ```

-This will run the program independently 10 times.
+This will run the program independently 10 times, with sampling probablílity 1 and 5000 particles.
+The tree path is ../data/bisse_32.phyjson

 Each time, the program samples the posterior probability distribution and returns the parameters of interest.